-To check parallel adjustment, lay a straightedge across both coupling halves at the top, bottom and sides.
-The horizontal parallel adjustment is correct when the straightedge rests evenly on both halves of the coupling at all points.
-Use a feeler gauge between the coupling to measure any misalignment.
+To check parallel adjustment, lay a straightedge across both coupling halves at the top, bottom, and side.
+When the straightedge rests evenly on both halves of the coupling, the coupling is in horizontal parallel alignment.
+If the coupling is misaligned, use a feeler gauge between the coupling and the straightedge to measure the amount of misalignment.